-- Use Hearing Protection: Basic earplugs, which can be picked up at most drug stores, offer surprisingly good hearing protection for most teens and adults.
-Children are generally better off using well-fitting earmuffs over earplugs.
+- Use hearing protection.
+Basic earplugs, which can be picked up at most drug stores, offer good hearing protection for most teens and adults.
+Children are generally better off wearing well-fitting earmuffs instead of earplugs.

-- Keep Your Distance: Stand at least 500 feet from noise sources, such as speakers, a stage or fireworks launch site.
+- Keep a safe distance.
+Stand at least 500 feet away from noise sources, such as speakers or a fireworks launch site.
 The closer you are, the more likely you are to hurt your ears.

-- Know Your Limits: If you are experiencing ringing in your ears or any other ear discomfort, leave.
-Listen to your body.
+- Know your limits.
+If you are experiencing ringing in your ears or any other ear discomfort, leave the noisy situation.
+Listen to your body!

-Anyone who continues to experience pain or ringing in the ears or is having difficulty hearing should visit a certified audiologist for a hearing evaluation.
+Anyone who continues to experience pain or ringing in the ears, or who is having difficulty hearing, should contact a certified audiologist for a hearing evaluation.
 Learn more at ASHA.org.

 Related Products on Amazon We Think You May Like: